 (ii) details of any requests made to the Requiring Authority that could influence detailed design, the results of any engagement and, where such requests that could influence detailed design are declined, the reasons why the Requiring Authority has declined the requests; and (iii) details of any requests to co-ordinate the forward work programme, where appropriate, with Development Agencies and Network Utility Operators. (f) The record shall be submitted to Council for information ten working days prior to the Start of Construction for a Stage of Work 4.
-Designation Review The Requiring Authority shall within 6 months of Completion of Construction or as soon as otherwise practicable: review the extent of the designation to identify any areas of designated land that it no longer requires for the on-going operation, maintenance or mitigation of effects of the Project; and give notice to Auckland Council in accordance with section 182 of the RMA for the removal of those parts of the designation identified above.
-5. Lapse (a) In accordance with section 184(1)(c) of the RMA, this designation shall lapse if not given effect to within 15 years from the date on which it is included in the AUP.
-Te Ākitai Waiohua - Southwest Gateway Programme 6.
-The Requiring Authority acknowledges Te Ākitai Waiohua as Mana Whenua and a principal partner to the Southwest Gateway Programme, to which this project forms a part.
+Desig gnation Review (a) The Requiring Authority shall within 6 months of Completion of Construction or as soon as otherwise practicable: (i) review the extent of the designation to identify any areas of designated land that it no longer requires for the on-going operation, maintenance or mitigation of effects of the Project; and (ii) give notice to Auckland Council in accordance with section 182 of the RMA for the removal of those parts of the designation identified above.
+5. Laps (a) In accordance with section 184(1)(c) of the RMA, this designation shall lapse if not given effect to within 15 years from the date on which it is included in the AUP.
+6. Te Āl kitai Waiohua - Southwest Gateway Programme (a) The Requiring Authority acknowledges Te Ākitai Waiohua as Mana Whenua and a principal partner to the Southwest Gateway Programme, to which this project forms a part.
 The operation of this designation must in all respects reflect these matters, including through meeting the conditions and meaningful engagement at both a governance and kaitiaki level.
-7. Network Utility Operators and Auckland Council Parks (Section 176 Approval) (a) Prior to the start of Construction Works, Network Utility Operators (including Auckland International Airport Limited) with existing infrastructure and Auckland Council in relation to parks located within the designation will not require written consent under section 176 of the RMA for the following activities: operation, maintenance and repair works; minor renewal works to existing network utilities or parks necessary (ii) for the on-going provision or security of supply of network utility or parks operations: minor works such as new service connections; and (iii) the upgrade and replacement of existing network utilities or parks in (iv) the same location with the same or similar effects as the existing utility or parks.
-To the extent that a record of written approval is required for the activities listed above, this condition shall constitute written approval.
-Pre-construction conditions
+7. ork Utility Operators and Auckland Council Parks (Section 176 Appr • (a) Prior to the start of Construction Works, Network Utility Operators (including Auckland International Airport Limited) with existing infrastructure and Auckland Council in relation to parks located within the designation will not require written consent under section 176 of the RMA for the following activities: (i) operation, maintenance and repair works; (ii) minor renewal works to existing network utilities or parks necessary for the on-going provision or security of supply of network utility or parks operations; (iii) minor works such as new service connections; and (iv) the upgrade and replacement of existing network utilities or parks in the same location with the same or similar effects as the existing utility or parks. (b) To the extent that a record of written approval is required for the activities listed above, this condition shall constitute written approval.
+Pre-cor nstruct ion conditions